geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 called [Copy](https://doc.rust-lang.org/std/marker/trait.Copy.html) for it.
 Marker traits are traits that have no associated methods and instead tell the compiler some semantic properties about our type.
-Although it has no methods, the compiler will not automatically implement the `Copy` trait on your types, since Rust wants you to be explicit about the semantics of your types[^auto-traits].
+Although it has no methods, the compiler will not automatically implement the `Copy` trait on our types, since Rust wants you to be explicit about the semantics of our types[^auto-traits].
 Implementing the `Copy` trait for our type is easy since it has no methods:

 ```rust